Tips and tricks Best practice guides, FAQ & more

 IT ecosystems of today’s enterprises are complex constellations.
 With technologies ranging from local desktop applications to virtual machines and cloud services, modern systems are often built of tens or hundreds of applications that, combined, serve as the vital organs for business-critical processes.

 Microsoft Dynamics 365 is one such system that some of the largest enterprises in the world rely on for various processes across the organization, including sales, marketing, and finance.

 To ensure the vitality of a businesses’ Dynamics 365 applications and the applications it is integrated with, testing is fundamental.
-It assures quality and reduces the risk of critical bugs.
+It assures quality user experiences by reducing the risk of critical bugs.

 Another trait of modern enterprises is the need for speed and ability to adapt to market changes.

 Manual testing and most automation frameworks, however, prohibit speed and agility, putting QA managers in the undesirable position of having to choose between quality and speed.
-This challenge was one of the findings in Capgemini’s 2020 report on continuous testing.
+This challenge was one of the findings a recent Capgemini report on continuous testing.

 While agile development methodologies and DevOps have become the standard for software development in all industries, transitioning from 'traditional' testing towards continuous testing remains a top challenge for DevOps teams, according to the report.

 To overcome these barriers, a strategic approach to test automation as well as the incorporation of the right tools, fit for the business’ needs, is necessary.